Boson Sampling with Gaussian input states: toward efficient scaling and certification: Proposal

 The use of time-bin (loop architecture) for Boson Samplings has been proposed and experimentally demonstrated \cite{Time-Bin_BS_motes, JWP_BS_2017}.
-This technique converts somewhat expensive spatial modes into cheaper temporal modes.
+This technique converts spatial modes into temporal modes.
 This gives a quadratic reduction in required spatial modes and provides a significant benefit in scaling to a large number of single photons as input states for the Boson Sampling protocol.
 However, the original time-bin proposal was conceived for the discrete case, i.e., manifold single photons.
-The verification in the discrete case, as addressed in the article \cite{Aolita2015} requires the tested state to be generated $\mathcal{O}(nm^n)$ times when verifying a process with $n$ photons in $m$ modes.
+The certification in the discrete case, as addressed in the article \cite{Aolita2015} requires the tested state to be generated $\mathcal{O}(nm^n)$ times when verifying a process with $n$ photons in $m$ modes.
 So, for $m=n^2$, this is worse than an exponential growth.
-Therefore, the discrete case constitutes a not scalable approach for Boson Sampling when also considering verification.
-The verification of the Boson Sampling protocol is an important aspect of our proposal and is discussed in section Verification below.
+While the recent proposal in \cite{Chabaud2022} is an efficient verification scheme for Boson sampling with input single-photon states, it still relies on heterodyne measurements.
+Therefore, restricting both the input and the measurement to discrete-variable does not constitute a scalable approach for Boson Sampling when also considering certification.

 A significant benefit to our approach is that, under some reasonable assumptions, the operation of the sampling device can be characterized using the sampling state itself without the need for other probe input states.
-To achieve this, the following assumptions are needed: (i) the output state received by the single-photon detection is the same as that received by the homodyne detection, which is achievable by movable mirrors, for example as in the procedure given by \cite{webb2006homodyne}; (ii) the two squeezed input states are Gaussian and that the modulation network changes the states but leaves the output still in a Gaussian form, a standard Gaussian optics property; (iii) the output is fully characterized by a multi-mode covariance matrix, and finally (iv) the choice of when to make a sampling run and when to made a characterization run is irrelevant.
-In other words, the experimental setup is assumed stable and the output will not change over the time as one changes between the two different measurement schemes.
+To achieve this, the following assumptions are needed: (i) the output state received by the single-photon detection is the same as that received by the homodyne detection, which is achievable by movable mirrors, for example as in the procedure given by \cite{webb2006homodyne}; (ii) the two squeezed input states are Gaussian and that the modulation network changes the states but leaves the output still in a Gaussian form, a standard Gaussian optics property; (iii) the output is fully characterized by a multi-mode covariance matrix, and (iv) the choice of when to make a sampling run and when to make a characterization run is irrelevant.
+In other words, the experimental setup is assumed stable, and the output will not change over the time as one changes between the two different measurement schemes.
+Finally, (v) all samples are generated under the independent and identically distributed (i.i.d.) assumption.